Changes to Monthly Sanctions Reporting Requirement

 For an overview of Canada’s sanctions regime, please see our updated Primer on Canadian Sanctions Legislation.

 Federally regulated Financial Institutions submit their monthly sanctions reports to OSFI, their principal regulator, using forms OSFI-525 and OSFI-590.
 On May 10, 2019, OSFI published a revised version of these forms to reflect the March 2019 amendments to the regulations.
 Going forward, OSFI-525 form will be used to file monthly reports only in respect of names designated under the Code Regulation and OSFI-590 form will be used to file monthly reports only in respect of names designated under the Magnitsky Regulation.

 The OSFI reporting instructions otherwise remain the same: a nil or a positive report on each form is due on the fifteenth day of each calendar month (or the next business day) and must be filed via OSFI’s Regulatory Reporting System.

 OSFI’s notice did not indicate that it will discontinue maintaining updated lists of Iran, North Korea, and terrorism designations under the UN Act, following the repeal of the reporting requirement for these lists.

 To assist securities dealers with their monthly sanctions reporting obligation, the Canadian Securities Administrators (CSA) has published a CSA Guide to Monthly Suppression of Terrorism and Canadian Sanctions Reporting as well as a form of Monthly Suppression of Terrorism and Canadian Sanctions Report.
 The Investment Industry Regulatory Organization of Canada (IIROC) has also published instructions for its dealer member firms.
-The CSA and IIROC reporting instructions and forms have not yet been updated to reflect the March 2019 amendments.
+The CSA reporting instructions and forms have now been updated to reflect the March 2019 amendments.

 For further information, please contact: